-Joe Manchin tests positive for Covid-19, scrambling Democrats’ plans
+Senators Joe Manchin and Lisa Murkowski test positive for Covid-19

 “I will isolate and follow CDC guidelines as I continue to work remotely to serve West Virginians”, he said.

-Mr Manchin’s positive test comes after a number of Democratic Senators, including Senate Majority Leader Chuck Schumer, have tested positive for Covid-19.
+Mr Manchin and Ms Murkowski’s illnesses are just the latest after Democratic Senators Tom Carper of Delaware and Tina Smith of Minnesota also tested positive for Covid-19.

+Currently, the Senate is planning to vote of a major piece of legislation to support the manufacturing of semiconductors in the United States to compete with China.
+Ms Murkowski is one of a handful of Republicans who supports same-sex marriage at a time when Democrats are hoping to codify it.

-The West Virginia Democrats’ illness also comes as Mr Schumer has attempted to negotiate with Mr Manchin to pass a pared-down social spending bill.
+The West Virginia Democrat’s illness also comes as Mr Schumer has attempted to negotiate with Mr Manchin to pass a pared-down social spending bill.
 The two had been neogtiating a bill that would have focused on combating climate change, capping prescription drug prices, extending subsidies for the Affordable Care Act and rolling back some of the tax cuts former president Donald Trump signed into law.

 The much smaller legislation is meant to be a compromise after Mr Manchin announced his opposition to Build Back Better, Democrats plan to pass the legislation through the process called budget reconciliation, wherein they can sidestep a filibuster as long as legislation is related to the budget.
 But as Democrats have only 50 Senate seats, they need every Democrat to support legislation passed through reconciliation, with Vice President Kamala Harris casting the tie-breaking vote.